 If you do not have a safe, hide anything of value that cannot easily be replaced (jewelry, computer, hand-held equipment).
 Be imaginative and select a hiding place that appears to be something else than its true purpose, a place that will take a lot of time to be found.

 A thief will look in easy, common and quickly found places for cash, jewelry, mobile phones — anything he can sell within the next 4-8 hours at most.

 On deck, double lock bicycles to stanchions, keeping in mind that if anything can quickly be taken and is not easily removed, it will be taken.
-Dinghies left in the water, outboard engines whether installed on the dinghy or on deck are often favourite items for thieves.
+Dinghies left in the water, outboard engines whether installed on the dinghy or on deck are often favorite items for thieves.
 And a dinghy alone, asks to be stolen.
-The only thing a thief needs is oars.
+The only thing a thief need is oars.

 If you have a break-in, as soon as, make a list of what has been taken and include a description, value of the item, serial numbers from owner’s manual or bill of sale you still own, brand and other definitives.
 Also note on this list your physical location and GPS coordinates, time frame you were absent and the item(s) stolen, and a contact phone number, passport details and a resident permit/visa number.

 Then report the theft, with the list, to the marina nearest to your anchorage and ask them to report it to the coast guard and police (in Turkey this is the gendarme).
 If the marina does not wish to do this, you will need to do it yourself.

 - Security Tips to Protect Your Boat at the Marina – BRNKL